Bernstein-Type Bounds for Beta Distribution: Introduction

-\begin{remark} While the current paper was under review, Henzi and Lutz in their unpublished manuscript \cite{henzi2022some} independently presented similar tail bounds, obtained by analytical inequalities.
-In the private communication, they credited this work, particularly the recursion, as helpful in improving their bounds. \end{remark}
+\begin{remark} While the current paper was under review, Henzi and Duembgen \cite{henzi2022some} presented similar tail bounds, obtained by working with integral-derived inequalities.
+When framed as Bernstein's inequality, their constant $c$ is worse for the heavier tail (e.g. the right tail in case $\alpha<\beta$), but better on the lighter tail (e.g. $c<0$ for the left tail in case $\alpha<\beta$). \end{remark}